mindplace/stack-for-yourself/_posts/2016-12-01-the-underestimated-importance-of-giving-talks-as-a-junior-dev.md

 ![n_plus_one_first]({{ site.baseurl }}/assets/img/n_plus_one_first.png)

-When I applied to give this talk at [Rails Camp at the UN](http://railscamp.io/) during the summer of 2016, I knew nothing about [N+1 errors in Rails](http://estherleytush.com/2016/07/10/avoiding-n-plus-one-queries.html).
+When I applied to give this talk at Rails Camp at the United Nations during the summer of 2016, I knew nothing about [N+1 errors in Rails](https://estherleytush.com/2016/07/10/avoiding-n-plus-one-queries.html).
 In fact, my very first interview had asked me what N+1 errors were, and I had no idea.
 When I started digging, I realized that if I didn't know what they were, and could easily assume my fellow bootcampers didn't know what they were, I could probably help someone out by doing an introduction on this topic.

 I knew experienced developers would most likely know about this topic.
 But you can't wait until you're an expert to give talks.
 You can't expect, and you don't need to expect, that your audience is going to be more experienced than you.
 Quite the contrary: going to meetups, I expected everyone to know more than me, but discovered that while some people were way ahead of me in knowledge and skill, others knew much less than me.
 Just contextualize your talk for newbies or whoever, and be clear about where you personally are as a developer.